-Todd Shatkin DDS is an experienced Buffalo dentist providing affordable dental exams to patients throughout Western New York for over 30 years.
+Todd Shatkin DDS is an experienced Buffalo dentist providing affordable dental exams to patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally for over 30 years.
 Contact Aesthetic Associates Centre today to arrange your dental exams and cleanings today.

 Regular dental exams and cleanings are an important part of making sure your gums and teeth stay healthy.
 While they are necessary to keeping your pearly white smile, they also play a much bigger role in your overall health.
 If you practice good oral hygiene at home, you may feel it is not as important to see the dentist on a regular basis, but those regular visits enable your dentist to see signs of potential damage or underlying medical conditions you might not be aware of.